Begin Main Content Area

 Hepatitis B Symptoms

 Not all persons infected with HBV develop acute symptoms.
-Symptoms occur in about 70% of patients, and are more likely to occur in adults than in children.
+Symptoms occur in about 70% of patients and are more likely to occur in adults over the age of 30 than in adults under 30 and children.
 If symptoms occur, they occur on the average of 12 weeks (range of 9 to 21 weeks) after exposure to hepatitis HBV.
 Even infected persons without symptoms can spread the virus to others.

 Symptoms might include: